Design at UCI

 Outcome

-Our team was awarded the 3rd place prize out of nine total teams at Design at UCI's Project Teams Demo Day.
-I was glad to see our work was highly praised and recognized by both the panel of judges and members of the organization.
+We presented our prototype at Design at UCI's Project Teams Demo Day and were glad to see our work highly praised by both the panel of judges and members of the organization.

 Reflection